What is the Senior Pass?

 - Guided Tours: The pass offers discounts on some guided tours.
 Only the pass owner receives a discount if one is offered.

 - Transportation Systems: (Inquire Locally)

 Does my Senior Pass provide any discounts at Cooperating Association bookstores or gift shops that are located in the Federal Recreation sites?

 No. The Senior Pass does not cover discounts in on-site bookstores or gift stores.

 Most U.S. national parks and federal recreational lands and waters have resumed operations.
 The USGS Online Store is operating under normal conditions.

 America the Beautiful - National Parks & Federal Recreational Lands Annual Senior Pass

 Please note that Interagency Passes will not be available for immediate download or printing.
 A physical pass will be shipped to you.
+For passes with qualifying factors (Senior Pass, Access Pass, and Military Pass) the name of the account holder will be printed on the card.
 Receipts and electronic scanned images of your pass are NOT valid for use.
 If you need your pass sooner please visit a site near you that distributes passes: SITES THAT ISSUE PASSES